The Born Loser by Art and Chip Sansom for August 23, 2014

 21. Missing large

-colloc about 10 years ago
+colloc over 10 years ago

 Thank you, US Government idiots for making life more expensive, dangerous and less efficient.